treeverse/lakeFS/design/protected-branches.md

 - no overhead: branch is anyway fetched from the database before a commit.

 Cons:
+- a boolean is probably not enough for the long run: we will want other constraints, not just limiting commits.
 - yet another dependency on postgres
 - no pattern rules - every branch needs to marked as protected separately.